Jason2866/pioarduino-core-installer/README.rst

 A standalone installer for `pioarduino Core` using modern Python packaging tools.

-**Important:** The installer checks the Python versions (3.10 - 3.13) and uses `uv` to install pioarduino core and Python 3.13 when no compatible Python was found from the installer.
+**Important:** The installer checks for Python 3.10–3.13 and uses `uv` to install pioarduino core.
+If no compatible Python is found, it will install Python 3.13.

 Features
 --------

 * Fast installation using `uv` package manager
 * Isolated virtual environment creation
-* Cross-platform compatibility (Windows, MacOS, Linux)
+* Cross-platform compatibility (Windows, macOS, Linux)
 * Python 3.10+ support

 Requirements
 ------------

-* Python 3.10 or newer
+* Python 3.6 or newer for install
 * Internet connection for downloading packages

 Development